acortell3/archaeoriddle/README.md

 - [:file_folder: doc/shinyapp/](./doc/shinyapp/) : the code of  shiny app (the one behind the site available [here](https://theia.arch.cam.ac.uk/archaeoriddle))
     - [📄 README.md](./doc/shinyapp/README.m) : README explaining how to recreate the shiny app and detailing the files available in the folder
 - [:file_folder: doc/fake_papers/](./doc/fake_papers/) :  latex code for sever fake papers and poster presented in conferences where the Original Challenge was presented.
+- [:file_folder: doc/survey_archaeoriddle/](./doc/survey_archaeoriddle/) : result and analysis of a survey made to know more about the people who were interested in the project.
+A quick analysis is available [here](file:///home/simon/projects/archaeoriddle/doc/survey_archaeoriddle/survey_analysis.html).
 - [:file_folder: doc/bookdown/data_original/](./doc/bookdown/data_original/) : folder will all orignal
     - [:file_folder: all_squares/](./doc/bookdown/data_original/all_squares/): folder with all csvs of the original challenge
 		- [📄 square_1.csv](./doc/bookdown/data_original/all_squares/square_1.csv) to [square_100.csv](./doc/bookdown/data_original/all_squares/square_100.csv) : `CSV` file storing all dates available for all the squares of the original challenge.